IronCoreLabs/try-cloaked-search/README.md

 ./query-cloaked-search.sh '+tenant_id:"tenant-1" AND summary:pro*' | jq
 ```

 You can replace the query with anything you like.
-Make sure you leave the `tenant_id` portion.
+Make sure you have the `+tenant_id` in the query. `populate_index.sh` loaded 1000 documents, 1/2 are tagged with `tenant-1` and the others are tagged with `tenant-2`.
 We currently support a subset of the search service's query language, but are continuing to add support.

 ## Next Steps